Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Method

 \subsection{Signal extraction: local rPPG expert aggregation}

 We extract the rPPG signal from each augmented sample via the local rPPG expert aggregation (REA) module.
 Our motivation is that different face regions have varying distributions of {blood vessels} and noises and should contribute differently to the rPPG estimation.
-Our REA module is designed to combine complementary pulsation information from these regions for an accurate rPPG estimation.
+Our REA module is designed to combine complementary pulsation information from these regions for accurate rPPG estimation.

 The structure of the module is illustrated in Fig.~\ref{fig4}a.
-We first leverage the 3D ResNet-10\cite{yue_deep_2021} to encode the input video into a feature tensor.
+We first leverage the 3D ResNet-10 \cite{yue_deep_2021} to encode the input video into a feature tensor.
 The feature tensor is then divided into $L$ evenly partitioned regions where we extract rPPG signal from each of them and denote it as a local rPPG expert $E_l$.
 As illustrated in Fig.~\ref{fig4}b, $E_l$ is obtained via two 3D RBs for feature processing; one region-attention block in-between the two 3D RBs for capturing physiological clues from pulsation-sensitive skins; and one 3D GAP followed by one 1D Conv for projecting the feature into 1D signal.
 Having $E_1, E_2,\dots, E_L$ for $L$ regions, we design a spatio-temporal gating net $\mathcal{G}$ to aggregate different experts into one rPPG prediction.

-Below we specify our region-attention block and spatio-temporal gating net.
+Note that although the spatial augmentation we adopt for positive sample generation can change the spatial layout of face regions, we re-arrange the experts according to the same spatial augmentation to maintain the correspondence between the face regions and local rPPG experts.
+During testing, spatial augmentation is no longer used, we can directly connect face regions to their corresponding local rPPG experts.